xzYue/odoo/addons/stock/README.md

 Fully Integrated with Operations
 --------------------------------

-Get your procurements accurate as the Odoo WMS is fully integrated with sales and purchases for accurate forecasts.
+Get your procurements accurate as the Modoo WMS is fully integrated with sales and purchases for accurate forecasts.
 The accounting integration allows real time accounting valuation and deeper reporting on costs and revenues on your inventory operations.